ruebenramirez/blog/content/posts/2023-10-06-gear-update.md

 <br/>
 <br/>
-I'm hoping to build up to a 30lb plate over the upcoming months, but I'm off to a great start!
+I'm hoping to build up to a 30lb plate over the upcoming months, but I'm off to a great start for now!
 <br/>
 <br/>
 Happy rucking!